Clerky official pricing and NDA tradeoffs 2026

 Frequently asked questions

-Clerky's published pricing starts at $427 for the pay-per-use company setup and goes to $819 for the lifetime package.
-The right comparison is not just the filing price, but whether you also need cap table, SAFE tracking, CRM, and founder workflow tools elsewhere.
+Clerky's published pricing starts at $427 for company setup, post-incorporation setup is $299, and the lifetime package is $819.
+The real comparison is whether you only need legal workflow or also need cap table, SAFE tracking, CRM, and founder tooling.

 The lifetime package is Clerky's higher-priced option for founders who expect to use more of its legal-document catalog over time.
 It can make sense if you want repeated access to Clerky's legal workflows, but it is a different value proposition than an all-in-one founder platform.